Stability of Finite Horizon Optimisation based Control without Terminal Weight: Stability for finite horizon MPC without terminal weight and algorithm

+\begin{rem} Assumption A2 is related to the system dynamics and the stage cost for online optimisation.
+Section IV is devoted to investigate the detail about under what conditions this assumption is satisfied. \end{rem}

+It can be observed that if OSVF $m(x)$ is a CLF as in Definition~\ref{def:denCL}, the set $\Omega(\alpha)$ is well defined with $0 \in \Omega(\alpha)$ since it is positive definite.
+Based on Assumption A2, we construct a contractive terminal set and add it as a constraint in the original finite horizon MPC, which forms a new algorithm with stability guarantee as described below.

-\emph{MPCS: MPC with Stability guarantee} \begin{enumerate} \item[Step 1] Define the system dynamics (\ref{eq:sys}), constraints $\mathcal{X}$ and $\mathcal{U}$, the length of horizon $N$, and the stage cost $l(x(k+1+i),u(k+i))$ as in the performance index (\ref{eq:generalPINTWN}) without terminal weight.
-For an initial state $x_0$, let $k=0$, $x(0)=x_0$.
+\textbf{CMPC: MPC with Contractive terminal constraints} \begin{description} \item[Step 1] Define system dynamics (\ref{eq:sys}), constraints $\mathcal{X}$ and $\mathcal{U}$, the length of horizon $N$, the stage cost $l(x^+,u)$ as in the cost function (\ref{eq:initFHN}), initial state $x_0$ and initial $\alpha_0$.
+Let $k=0$, $x(0)=x_0, \alpha(0)=\alpha_0$.
+Choose $\delta >0$ as a sufficiently small number.